-Housing Action Illinois subgranted $10,000 to Catholic Urban Programs—thanks to the Illinois COVID-19 Relief Fund—to support the agency’s work providing interim housing and emergency shelter to families and individuals experiencing homelessness.
+Housing Action Illinois subgranted $10,000 to Catholic Urban Programs—thanks to the Illinois COVID-19 Response Fund—to support the agency’s work providing interim housing and emergency shelter to families and individuals experiencing homelessness.

 When COVID-19 hit at Holy Angels—an eighteen-bed emergency shelter operated by Catholic Urban Programs for women and children who are experiencing homelessness—the staff worked to create as much social distance as possible for the families they serve.